Home | New Testament Studies | John Table of Contents | Previous Section | Next Section |

 18"I will not leave you as orphans; I will come to you.
 19After a little while the world will no longer see Me, but you will see Me; because I live, you will live also.
 20In that day you will know that I am in My Father, and you in Me, and I in you.
 21He who has My commandments and keeps them is the one who loves Me; and he who loves Me will be loved by My Father, and I will love him and will disclose Myself to him."
 22Judas (not Iscariot) said to Him, "Lord, what then has happened that You are going to disclose Yourself to us and not to the world?"
 23Jesus answered and said to him, "If anyone loves Me, he will keep My word; and My Father will love him, and We will come to him and make Our abode with him.
 24He who does not love Me does not keep My words; and the word which you hear is not Mine, but the Father's who sent Me."

-14:18 "I will not leave you as orphans; I will come to you" Jesus fulfilled every promise He had made to the disciples on the Sunday evening after the Passover in His first post-resurrection appearance to them in the upper room (cf. John 20:19-31).
-Some commentators, however, see the context as referring to the coming of the Spirit on Pentecost (Acts 2) or the Second Coming (cf. John 14:3).
+14:18 "I will not leave you as orphans; I will come to you" Jesus fulfilled every promise He had made to these disciples on the Sunday evening after the Passover in His first post-resurrection appearance to them in the upper room (cf. John 20:19-31).

 14:19 "After a little while the world will see Me no more, but you will see Me" John 14:20 shows that this refers to the post-resurrection appearances of Jesus.
-This is the statement which Judas picks up on in John 14:22 to ask Jesus another question.
+This is the statement which Judas (not Iscariot) picks up on in John 14:22 to ask Jesus another question.
 The disciples were still expecting Him to set up an earthly Messianic Kingdom (i.e., Matt.
-20:20-28; Mark 10:35-45) and were greatly confused when He said, "the world will not see Me."
+20:20-28; Mark 10:35-45; Acts 1:6) and were greatly confused when He said, "the world will not see Me."
 Jesus' answer to Judas' (not Iscariot) question in John 14:23 and 24 was that He will manifest Himself in the life of individual Christians and thereby the world will see Him through them!

-▣ "because I live, you will live also" The resurrection of Jesus was God's demonstration of His power and willingness to give life (cf. Rom.
+▣ "because I live, you will live also" The resurrection of Jesus was God's demonstration of His power and willingness to give eternal life (cf. Rom.
 8:9-11; 1 Cor.
 15:20-23,50-58).

 14:20 "In that day" This phrase is usually used in an eschatological sense, but here it may refer to the post-resurrection appearances of Jesus or to the coming of the fullness of the Spirit on Pentecost.

-SPECIAL TOPIC: That Day
+SPECIAL TOPIC: The Day of the Lord (NT)

 ▣ "you will know" Often "know" has the Hebrew connotation of personal fellowship, intimate relationship, but here it is followed by "that" (hoti), which clarifies the cognitive content.
 This word, like "believe," has a double meaning.
 John chooses these kinds of words to express the gospel.
 Believers know Him (believe in Him), but also know truths about Him (believe that).